Rock, Paper, Scissors

 A few cones, trees, lamposts or anything else that can serve as markers.

 Create two teams of roughly equal sizes.
-Space out three cones as markers at a distance of about 30 metres from each other.
+Space out three cones as markers at a distance of about 30 meters from each other.
 The central cone will be a start point and the other two will be "home" points for each team.

 Each team collectively chooses either rock, paper or scissors.
 The teams then stand opposite each other, either side of the start point and all reveal their chosen implement on the count of three.